craigfisk/priceandposition/content/posts/blogginginhugo.md

 <!-- {{< figure src="/image/justin-lim-tloFnD-7EpI-unsplash.jpg" caption="Blogging in PaperMod on the Hugo framework, named for 19th-century French author Victor Hugo, is simple, fast, and perfect for the web (and used here)" >}} -->

-{{< figure src="/image/Cosette-sweeping-les-miserables-emile-bayard-1862_400.jpg" caption="Cosette in 'Les Misérables' by Victor Hugo, namesake of the Hugo framework.
-Hugo is simple, fast, and up-to-date (and used here)" >}}
+{{< figure src="/image/Cosette-sweeping-les-miserables-emile-bayard-1862_400.jpg" caption="Cosette in 'Les Misérables' by Victor Hugo.
+The Hugo framework in Go is simple, fast, and up-to-date (and used here)" >}}

 Why?